WPDevelopers/disable-comments/readme.txt

 = How can I remove the text that says "comments are closed" at the bottom of articles where comments are disabled? =

-With most newer themes (including Wordpress' bundled themes), this message will not appear when you use this plugin, because the plugin notifies them that comments are not just disabled, but unsupported.
+The plugin tries its very best to hide this (and any other comment-related) messages.

-If your theme still displays the message, you will have to edit its files manually to remove it.
+If you still see the message, then it means your theme is overriding this behaviour, and you will have to edit its files manually to remove it.
 Two common approaches are to either delete or comment out the relevant lines in `wp-content/your-theme/comments.php`, or to add a declaration to `wp-content/your-theme/style.css` that hides the message from your visitors.
 In either case, make you you know what you are doing!

 = I only want to disable comments on certain posts, not globally.
 What do I do? =